animesh-garg/jekyll-website/src/colophon/index.md

 A notable exception are the papers, some of which are under intense copyrights (that are nevertheless universally disregarded in the community).

-The template is from the website of [Sergey Karayev](http://sergeykarayev.com).
+This template is adapted from the website of [Sergey Karayev](http://sergeykarayev.com).
-If you use this design, please [let me know](mailto:garg.animesh@gmail.com).
+If you use this design, please [let him know](mailto:sergeykarayev@gmail.com).